-Abloh’s time in the UW College of Engineering provided him with the problem-solving skills that have been invaluable throughout his career.
-“That’s where I learned to multitask,” he says.
+Abloh’s time in the UW College of Engineering provided him with the problem-solving skills that were invaluable throughout his career.
+“That’s where I learned to multitask,” he said.
 After graduating from the UW, Abloh, who was a 2016 recipient of WAA’s Forward under 40 Award, earned his master’s degree in architecture from the Illinois Institute of Technology in Chicago.

 His star rose in the fashion world.
 In May 2015, he was the only American finalist for the prestigious Louis Vuitton Moët Hennessy Prize for Young Fashion Designers, and in 2018, he became artistic director for LVMH, Louis Vuitton’s menswear line.
 He also owned the RSVP Gallery clothing store in Chicago, and he expressed his creativity as DJ Flat White.